Manhunt ongoing in Texas shooting that left 2 dead, 12 hurt

 The shooting came as Texas A&M University-Commerce, about 60 miles (97 kilometers) northeast of Dallas, celebrated homecoming weekend.
 According to its website, it is the second-largest university in the Texas A&M University System.

-The two people killed were both males, Meeks said.
-Family members identified one of the victims to local media as Kevin Berry Jr., 23, of Dallas.
+Authorities said Monday that the two men killed were 23-year-old Kevin Berry Jr. of Dallas and 23-year-old Byron Craven Jr. of Arlington.

 After a vigil for Berry on Sunday night at a Dallas park, at least one person opened fire.
-Dallas police say no one was injured but several vehicles were reported damaged.
+Dallas police said no one was injured but several vehicles were reported damaged.

+Texas A&M University-Commerce had planned to hold a community gathering Monday afternoon featuring student and faith-based leaders along with counselors.
+But the school later said that based on conversations with students, the decision was made to postpone the gathering.
+University officials did not elaborate.